Students on the OccupyChicago Movement

 Occupied Chicago Tribune

 Speaking of the Occupy movement, it is simply impossible not to mention the Occupied Chicago Tribune.

 The Occupied Chicago Tribute (occupiedchicagotribune.org) was a news website developed during the period of the mass protests in Chicago by local students, journalists, activists, designers, and Occupiers.
 As you can easily guess, the whole website was devoted to the ideas, messages, events, and news related to the ongoing strikes.

 At first, the site was small.
 But it quickly gained popularity.
 A year after the site was created, in 2012, the WIPO panel even recognized this resource to be legitimate and worth trusting.

 What not many know is that there also were printed issues of the Occupied Chicago Tribute.
 What is more, the newspaper turned out to be rather popular.
 Due to its popularity in Chicago, it caused a few similar newspapers to spring up across other cities in the US.
 In particular, during the same time, there were Occupied Washington Times, Boston Occupier, and the Occupied Providence Journal.

 Today, this resource is no longer active.
 The strikes are long over, and if you open the website now, it will show you an error.
 The only thing you can find on this request is the official Facebook page of the Occupied Chicago Tribune, which remains somewhat active.
 Nevertheless, this resource played a big role in this movement.
-Thus, the experts from our writing essays service stress the importance of mentioning it in your paper in case you are writing about the Occupy Chicago protests.
+Thus, the experts from "do my essay for cheap" service stress the importance of mentioning it in your paper in case you are writing about the Occupy Chicago protests.